-- Carry out stringent quality inspection procedures before being shipped and delivered; and - Adopt corrective and preventive control procedures in reporting while analysing the causes of known incidents and potential risks of product nonconformity.
+- Carry out stringent quality inspection procedures prior to shipment and delivery; and - Adopt corrective and preventive control procedures whilst analysing the causes of known incidents and potential risks of product non-conformity.

-In the unlikely event that a substandard product is found, we carry out recall and disposal procedures.
+In the unlikely event that a substandard product is found, we will carry out recall and disposal procedures.
 A reason analysis report is subsequently generated and promptly circulated to the management team to prevent such event from reoccurring.
 During the Reporting Period, there were no reported cases of product recalls and returns, including those due to safety and health reasons.